The Soldier's Details

 “One of Hawke’s boats, with 49 survivors, was found by the Norwegian merchantman Modesta, but there was no sign of the other one, which was probably crushed by Hawke as she capsized.
 Another 22 men on a raft were rescued by the fast flotilla leader HMS Swift.
 U17 fired a torpedo at her as she headed to Scapa, but it missed thanks to Swift’s high speed.
 One of the men rescued died the next day, making a total of 70 saved and 524 lost, including Lewis Hood.”

-William Hood came to Australia in 1926 on ‘Borda’ aged 25 years.
+Bill Hood came to Fremantle in 1926 on ‘Borda’ aged 25 years.
 His occupation was recorded as woodworking machinist.

-In 1931 Bill married Cecile Mary Whetstone.
+In 1931 Bill married Cecil Mary Whetstone.
 When Bill Hood enlisted he and Cecile were residing in Carlisle and he was working as contractor.

 Jean married Robert Graham Dixon in 1959.